ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/built_in_tests.md

     - The `common_tickers` test image is at `mbed-os-example-blinky/BUILD/tests/<new_target>/gcc_arm/mbed-os/TESTS/mbed_hal/common_tickers`.
     - The `common_tickers_freq` test image is at `mbed-os-example-blinky/BUILD/tests/<new_target>/gcc_arm/mbed-os/TESTS/mbed_hal/common_tickers_freq.`

 1. You need to flash the test image to the board.
-You can use either DAPLink or Eclipe IDE.
+You can use either pyOCD or the Eclipe IDE.
 You may also be able to use IAR and Keil (if they already support the new target).

     The easiest method is using the pyOCD flash tool:

     ```
-    pyocd-flashtool BUILD/mbed-os-example-blinky.bin or
+    pyocd-flashtool BUILD/mbed-os-example-blinky.bin    # Use the .hex file if appropriate
-    pyocd-flashtool BUILD/mbed-os-example-blinky.hex
     ```

 1. Before you begin the test run, please make sure the serial port is not already opened by programs like Screen or Teraterm (close them if they're open).
 In addition, verify `mbedls` lists the new target device.